ErpNetDocs/winclient/introduction/workspace/index.md

 ![The Dashboard](pictures/dashboard.png)

 See the ribbon on the top - it contains tabs with different commands (or buttons).
-Depending on what system form is open (document, navigator/report or definition) and what the positioning of the cursor is, the <b>command ribbon</b> will contain different pages with tools for managing the currently active form.
+Depending on what system form is open (document, navigator/report or definition) and what the positioning of the cursor is, the command ribbon will contain different pages with tools for managing the currently active form.

 ![Command Ribbon](pictures/dashboard-ribbon.png)